 Know the Ledge

 Before you dive in, you should know exactly what you’re getting yourself into.
-Is the water clean and safe?
+Check the water, is it clean and safe?
 Is your swimming strong enough to make it in the deep end?
 Is the pool you’re about to dive in shallow?
 These are all questions you should be asking every time you and your loved ones decide to go for a swim.

 Keep It Clean